Many gather to pay final respects to basketball icon John Chaney

-Lynard Stewart played for Owls from 1994-98.
-Stewart played on four NCAA tournament teams with under Chaney.
-He's impressed with the overall reaction from the public and the media to his passing.
+Lynard Stewart played for the Owls from 1994-98.
+Stewart played on four NCAA tournament teams under Chaney.
+He’s been impressed with the overall reaction from the public and the media to his passing.

 “I think we all show the effects of who he was,” Stewart said.
 “You’ve seen how the world has reacted and the impact that he has on the entire world as a person and as a coach.

-"He lived a great life.
+“He lived a great life.
 We can only wish to be as impactful as he was in the world and in the community.
-So, it's going to be great loss to us all as we all know, but it's our jobs to continue to do the things that he taught us and to teach the youth and other people about who he was and what he stood for."
+So it’s going to be a great loss to us all, as we all know, but it’s our jobs to continue to do the things that he taught us and to teach the youth and other people about who he was and what he stood for.”

-Eddie Hurtt was really inspired by Chaney in terms of coaching and working with young people in basketball.
+Eddie Hurtt was inspired by Chaney in coaching and working with young people in basketball.
 Hurtt has coached in the Sonny Hill League.
 He also has a youth basketball program in North Philadelphia that has produced several Temple players over the years.

 “Coach Chaney was a visionary,” Fields said.
 “He was more than a coach.
 He coached the 1973-74 team I played for.
 He gave us a direction in life.
 For me, he taught me how to be a point guard.
 A point guard that not only shoots, but to be a leader on the floor and become a coach on the floor.”

-Chaney really climbed the ladder in the coaching profession.
+Chaney climbed the ladder in the coaching profession.
 He started his coaching career at Sayre Junior High School, where his teams won 59 of 68 games.
-After that, he then moved up a level to Simon Gratz High School, where he turned a struggling 1-17 team into a perennial winner.
+He then moved up a level to Simon Gratz High School, where he turned a struggling 1-17 team into a perennial winner.

 Chaney was also a terrific basketball player.
 He played at Ben Franklin High School where he was named Most Valuable Player in the Public League.
-He played his college basketball at Bethune-Cookman College in Daytona Beach, Fla., where he was recognized as an NAIA All-American and named the MVP in the 1953 NAIA championships.
+He played college basketball at Bethune-Cookman College in Daytona Beach, Florida, where he was named an NAIA All-American and MVP in the 1953 NAIA championships.

 Randy Monroe, who starred at Roman Catholic and Cheyney University, is now an assistant basketball coach at Jefferson University.
-Monroe feels Chaney has made strong impact on the game while helping a lot of young people succeed in life.
+Monroe said Chaney made strong impact on the game while helping a lot of young people succeed in life.

 “You talk about a person who was larger than life and just truly cared about people no matter if they played basketball or if they were just young people coming up.
 He wanted to see young people excel.”